 2. Appoint the Committee on Accreditation.
 Pursuant to Education Code section 44372(d) and Section 2 of this Framework, the Commission appoints members and alternate members of the Committee on Accreditation for specific terms.
 The Commission selects the Committee members and alternate members from nominees submitted by the Nominating Panel.
 The Commission ensures that the Committee on Accreditation is professionally distinguished and balanced in its composition, but does not appoint members to represent particular institutions, organizations or constituencies.
+(Reference: Education Code §44372 (d))

 3. Address Issues and Refer Concerns Related to Accreditation.
 The Commission considers issues and concerns related to accreditation that it identifies, as well as those brought to the Commission’s attention by the Committee on Accreditation, postsecondary institutions, the Commission's staff, or other concerned individuals or organizations.
 At its discretion, the Commission may refer accreditation issues and concerns to the Committee on Accreditation for examination and response.
+(Reference: Education Code §44372 (e))

 4. Review Annual Reports by the Committee on Accreditation.
 The Commission reviews an Annual Accreditation Report submitted by the Committee on Accreditation.
 The Annual Accreditation Report includes, but is not limited to, information about the dimensions and results of the accreditation process.
+(Reference: Education Code §44372 (e))

 Section 2